 “A multitude of factors explain foreign demand for The name of the European single currency adopted by the European Council at the meeting held in Madrid on 15-16 December 1995.
-See ECU. banknotes.” say the authors.
-This includes inflation in the domestic country, political uncertainty, the degree of trust in financial institutions, opportunity costs versus other assets, relative attractiveness of holding other foreign currencies (as measured by the The rate at which one currency will be exchanged for another.), A process by which individuals and businesses can access appropriate, affordable, and timely financial products and services.
+See ECU.
+More banknotes.” say the authors.
+This includes inflation in the domestic country, political uncertainty, the degree of trust in financial institutions, opportunity costs versus other assets, relative attractiveness of holding other foreign currencies (as measured by the The rate at which one currency will be exchanged for another.
+More), A process by which individuals and businesses can access appropriate, affordable, and timely financial products and services.
 These include banking, loan, equity, and insurance products.
-While it is r...
+While it is recognised that not all individuals need or want financial services, the goal of financial inclusion is to remove all barriers, both supply side and demand side.
+Supply side barriers stem from financial institutions themselves.
+They often indicate poor financial infrastructure, and include lack of ne...
 More, education and income levels.
-“In general, if the domestic The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. is not trusted to preserve its value (or has not been trusted in the past), a foreign currency that is strong, Secure container for storing money and valuables, with high resistance to breaking and entering. and backed by reliable and trusted governments represents a store-of-value opportunity in foreign countries.” conclude the authors.
+“In general, if the domestic The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More is not trusted to preserve its value (or has not been trusted in the past), a foreign currency that is strong, Secure container for storing money and valuables, with high resistance to breaking and entering.
+More and backed by reliable and trusted governments represents a store-of-value opportunity in foreign countries.” conclude the authors.

 The research was undertaken before the pandemic.
 It will be interesting to see the impact of the health crisis on foreign demand for banknotes.
 Evidently, tourism has been negatively and dramatically impacted and there are signs that remittances have dropped as well.
 On the other hand, precautionary cash holdings grew in 2020 in an unprecedented way.